afiaka87/deep-daze/README.md

         Save files with a timestamp prepended e.g. `%y%m%d-%H%M%S-my_phrase_here` --theta_initial=THETA_INITIAL
         Default: 30.0
-        (experimental) A hyperparameter to change the initial "color space" that deep-daze uses for its very first layer.
+        (experimental) A hyperparameter to change the initial "color space" that deep-daze uses for its first layer.
+Values range from 1 to 360.
 Won't apply to hidden layers.
     --theta_hidden=THETA_HIDDEN
         Default: 30.0
         (experimental) A hyperparameter to change the "color space" that deep-daze uses for its hidden layers.
-Won't apply to the first layer of Siren.
+Values range from 1 to 360.
+Won't apply to the first layer.
 ```

 ### Python